-$MI{i,MY,CY}$ : the resultant number of miles driven in a year by a vehicle model i
+$MI{i,MY,CY}$: the resultant number of miles driven in a year by a vehicle model i produced in model year MY during calendar year CY.

 The value of fuel cost per mile for vehicle model i depends on both the price per gallon of fuel (or gasoline gallon equivalent, GGE, in the case of electricity, hydrogen, and CNG) during calendar year CY as well as the actual fuel economy that vehicle i of model year MY achieves in on-road driving.
 For most vehicles that operate exclusively on a single fuel type (typically, gasoline or diesel) the cost per mile is calculated from just that one fuel component.
 However, for dual fuel vehicles (such as PHEVs and FFVs), the cost per mile is a weighted sum of individual fuel components on which the vehicle operates.
 The cost per mile for vehicle model i produced in model year MY during each calendar year CY is hence defined by the following equation: